TonnyG95/BDM-Music-Recognition/README.md

 - [Vercel](https://vercel.com/)
 - [Heroku](https://www.heroku.com/)

-**From all platforms we deployed this app on, the easiest and simplest solution was Render, which also has a free tier.
+From all platforms we deployed this app on, the easiest and simplest solution was Render, which also has a free tier.
 The 2nd place was Vercel, followed by Heroku.
-As you would expect, deployment to Amazon Web Services was the most complicated.
-Check a few tutorials and give it a try.**
+And as you would expect, deployment to Amazon Web Services was the most complicated.
+Check a few tutorials and give it a try.

 ### Step by Step